Skip to content

 Ingresses

-RemoteGPU supports Kubernetes Ingress for professional Kubernetes users.
+RemoteGPU supports Kubernetes Ingress for teams that manage Kubernetes resources directly.
 The console can help you create a simple ingress, and kubectl can manage the same resource directly.

 Before you create an ingress